Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Analyses of the Two Real Data Sets

-\subsection{Aggregating NFL Quarterback rankings}
+\subsection{Aggregating NFL quarterback rankings}

 Ranking NFL quarterbacks is a classic case where experts' ranking schemes are clearly related to some performance statistics of the players in their games.
-Information in Tables \ref{table1} and \ref{table2} enables us to generate aggregated lists using both rank data and the covariates information, as shown in Table \ref{table4}.
+Information in Tables \ref{tab:NFL_rank_data} and \ref{tab:NFL_covariate} enables us to generate aggregated lists using both rank data and the covariate information, as shown in Table \ref{tab:nfl_agg}.
 For quarterbacks at the top and bottom of the list, these methods mostly agree with each other.
-Among all compared rank aggregation results, the PL method has the largest discrepancy with other methods, especially in the bottom half where the ranking uncertainty is large.
-Some diagnostics plots for MCMC convergence are provided in the Supplementary Material.

-Figure \ref{fig10} shows the $95\%$ probability interval for each quarterback's rank under both BARC and BARCW.
-We can see that the interval width is large for mediocre quarterbacks, and that is exactly where a majority of discrepancies occurred among different rankers and different rank aggregation methods.
+Besides only looking at the aggregated ranking lists, as suggested in Section \ref{sec:interval_rank}, it is important to investigate the uncertainty in rank aggregation, which can help mitigate and explain the discrepancy across different methods.
+Using BARCW as an example, Figure \ref{fig:nfl_barcw}(a) shows the $95\%$ credible intervals for all quarterbacks' ranked positions under BARCW.
+We can see that the interval width is large for mediocre quarterbacks, which is exactly where a majority of discrepancies occurred among different rankers and different rank aggregation methods.
 The interval estimates of aggregated ranks can separate several elite quarterbacks from the others.
+In practice, this may suggest an aggregated ranking list with ties or a bucket order for several subgroups of entities, instead of a full ranking list with considerable uncertainties; see, e.g., \citet{medianconstrainedbucket2019}, \citet{kenkre2011discovering} and \citet{gionis2006algorithms} for related discussions.

-All methods except BARCW assume equal reliability for all input lists.
-Figure \ref{fig6} shows the posterior boxplots and posterior means of the weights.
-Out of the 13 rankers, seven are inferred to have significantly higher quality than the other six rankers.
-We further validated our weights estimation using the prediction accuracy of each expert at the end of the season.
-Table \ref{pred_acc} shows the means and standard deviations of two well separated groups of rankers.
+All methods except BARCW, BARCM and BARCMW assume equal reliability for all rankers.
+After analyzing the data using BARCW, we show in Figure \ref{fig:NFL_weight}(a) the box plots as well as the means of the posterior samples of the weights for all rankers.
+Out of the 13 rankers, six are inferred to have significantly higher quality than the others with a majority of their posterior samples of weights being greater than or equal to 1.
+The second ranker seems to have medium quality with weight close to 1, while the remaining rankers all have weights close to 0.5.
+We further validate our weight estimation using the prediction accuracy of the experts at the end of the season.
+Figure \ref{fig:NFL_weight}(b) plots this prediction accuracy against the posterior mean weight of each ranker resulting from BARCW, which shows that rankers with higher weights predicts more accurately on average, and the correlation between these two measures is quite high at 0.784.